d1str0/sse/README.md

 Three persistent data structures are required for our implementation of SSE.

-Document Table:
+Document Dictionary:
-First, we will have a dictionary of documents mapped by a document ID.
-This document ID will be a randomly generated string that must be unique.
+We will have a dictionary of documents mapped by document ID.
+The document ID is a procedurally generated string that will be unique.

-Count Table:
+Count Dictionary:
-Second, a second dictionary will be used to track the number of matching documents for a given keyword.
+This dictionary will be used to track the number of matching documents for a given keyword.
 The key for this dictionary will be an encrypted version of the keyword and the value will be the count (TODO: possible encrypt the count).

-Block Table (Index):
-Third, a third dictionary will be used to track "blocks".
-The key for these blocks will be created deterministically given several different variables.
-These will be encrypted blobs containing an array to matching document IDs.
+Index Dictionary:
+This disctionary is slightly more complex than the previous two as the value held by the key will be an encrypted array.
+Each of these encrypted arrays are also referred to as blocks and will be an encrypted blob to be stored in the dictionary.
+The key for this dictionary will be an HMAC of several different variables.

-Constructing the Document Table
+Constructing the Document Dictionary
 -

-The document table is simply a key value store relating document IDs to document data.
+The document dictionary is simply a key value store relating document IDs to document data.
 The ID of the document is derived from the document by taking an HMAC-SHA256 of the document data after encryption (Encrypt-then-MAC).
 The encrypted document is then stored in the table with the coinciding key.